 Proper Mechanic for Ejections

-by John Puglisi, NISOA Region II Representative, NISOA National clinician and NISOA local assessor.
+by John Puglisi, NISOA Past - President, NISOA National clinician and NISOA local assessor.

 The 2008 NISOA Preseason Guide contains an error regarding the display of cards for an ejection when a player receives a second caution in the same match.
 From Ken Andres, Jr., NISOA National Rules Interpreter: